 Our Resident Council normally meets the 3rd Tuesday of the month at 2 pm in our Community Room.
 We encourage all our Residents to participate.
 The Council gives the Residents the opportunity to express their ideas and concerns and give us feedback on the projects going on here at the HHA.
-Unfortunately, we had to cancel all the Resident council meeting in 2020.
-Hopefully we will be able to rebuild the great group of residents in 2021.
+Unfortunately, we had to cancel all the Resident council meeting in 2021, but we look forward to restarting the meetings in January 2022.